Bigizi/Portfolio-With-Bootstrap/README.md

 Portfolio with Bootstrap.

-This portfolio is developed using bootstrap framework.
+This portfolio is developed using the Bootstrap framework